Our Philosophy and Core Values

 Children and young people will be supported to be age-appropriately independent with their learning and educational development.

 There are no judgements regarding a child and young person’s place of education or educational history (e.g. homeschooled, state/privately educated, expelled, excluded, diagnosed educational difficulty, mental health diagnosis, dyslexia, dyscalculia).
-All children, young people and their families are valued and respected equally when undertaking SEN tuition and dyslexia maths help.
+All children, young people and their families are valued and respected equally when undertaking SEN tuition, spelling tutoring and dyslexia maths help.

 One to One Tuition